How should my wife and I begin saving for retirement at 51 years old?

 If you have workplace retirement plans, you should invest at least enough to get any company match.
 And if you can afford to, continue investing into the workplace plans up to the maximum of $25,000 or $19,000 for your wife if she is under age 50.

 Within the retirement accounts, you will need to choose investments that have high enough expected returns to meet your retirement needs.
-While an age-based Target-Date fund is an obvious choice, it may not provide the returns you will need to hit your needed retirement goal.
+While an age-based Target-Date fund is an obvious option, it may not provide the returns you will need to hit your needed retirement goal.
 The best path would be to create a target portfolio which can provide an expected return necessary to accumulate the money you need.
 Calculate how much you will need in your retirement accounts upon retirement to provide the needed monthly income based on the lifestyle you want.
 Then, use a Time Value of Money calculator to determine the return you will need to hit that goal.

 This all, of course, assumes you are comfortable with the risk that might be required in the portfolio, including potentially watching your retirement fund drop by a third along the way to your goal.
 Many clients think they can tolerate higher risk, but actually need a lot of reassurance from me during down periods in order to stay the course.
 Dealing with a market crash dropping your retirement accounts by hundreds of thousands of dollars is like raising a child, you never really understand the emotions until you experience it for yourself.

 Life Insurance Cash Out